WonyoungCho/plink/docs/index.md

 This site introduces several ways to analyze genomic data and related things using `Plink` and `Python`.

 ---
-*What Feynman hated worse than anything else was intellectual pretense: phoniness, false sophistication, jargon*
+*What Feynman hated worse than anything else was intellectual pretense: phoniness, false sophistication, jargon.*

 by Leonard Susskind, an old friend of Feynman.